Eglin steel

 Eglin steel (ES-1) is a high-strength, high-performance, low-alloy, low-cost steel, developed for a new generation of bunker buster type bombs, e.g. the Massive Ordnance Penetrator and the improved version of the GBU-28 bomb known as EGBU-28.
-It was developed in collaboration between the US Air Force and the Ellwood National Forge Company.
+It was developed by the US Air Force and the Ellwood National Forge Company.

-The development of Eglin steel was commissioned to find a low-cost replacement for strong and tough but expensive superalloy steels such as AF-1410, Aermet-100, HY-180, and HP9-4-20/30.
+The Air Force sought a low-cost replacement for strong and tough but expensive superalloy steels such as AF-1410, Aermet-100, HY-180, and HP9-4-20/30.
 A high-performance casing material is required so the weapon survives the high impact speeds required for deep penetration.
 The material has a wide range of other applications, from missile parts and tank bodies to machine parts.

 The material can be less expensive because it can be ladle-refined.
 It does not require vacuum processing.
 Unlike some other high-performance alloys, Eglin steel can be welded easily, broadening the range of its application.
 Also, it uses roughly half as much nickel as other superalloys, substituting silicon to help with toughness and particles of vanadium carbide and tungsten carbide for additional hardness and high-temperature strength.
 The material also involves chromium, tungsten, and low to medium amounts of carbon, which contribute to the material's strength and hardness.